Djaytan/mc-jobs-reborn-patch-place-break/README.md

 without any arguments: `mvnw`
 (see [Maven lifecycle](https://maven.apache.org/guides/introduction/introduction-to-the-lifecycle.html) for more details).
-This is equivalent to `mvnw clean install`.
+This is equivalent to `mvn clean install`.

 ## Remaining work to do